-He has been part of the Alwda band, formed by the Palestinian embassy in Algeria, and has performed at Al Bassel Theater in Aleppo (Syria) with his band Hulom, as well as being a soloist and singer in several concerts in Sweden.
+He was part of the Alwda band, formed by the Palestinian embassy in Algeria, and has performed at Al Bassel Theater in Aleppo (Syria) with his band Hulom, as well as being a soloist and singer in several concerts in Sweden.

-He has also collaborated with different institutions and musical formations through several projects such as Ázar, Mawwál Trio, Sham and Masharabiya.
+He has also collaborated with different institutions and musical formations on several projects such as Ázar, Mawwál Trio, Sham and Masharabiya.

 Born the 18th of September 1974 in Madrid started his musica l carrer as a percussinist switching to the clarinet at the age of 28.
 He studied for two years at the “Atelier des Vents” in Toulouse.
 In Seville followed the classes of Manuel Contreras, Jaime Serradilla and attended the CICUS jazz course for three years.
 He has been a member of the Jazz band “Buscando a Jazz” from 2008 to 2011 playing in Sevillan clubs.
 From 2012 is part of Yomuri project that explores the Klezmer traditional music.

 Currently is commited to investigate in a broader way the world music with a specific focus on jewish and arabic traditions and their influences on Andalusian and Eastern Europe repertoires.
 He also collaborated in composing soundtrack for audiovisual like the documentary movies “Quivir”(http://www.alcances.org/ficha-pelicula/quivir).

 She was born in Seville, where began her studies of cello completing them in the Superior Conservatory of Córdoba with Professor Álvaro Campos.